 Dehradun is a long way gone from Ruskin Bond’s excerpts.
 Forest Research Institute FRI, Dehradun stands as a bastion of solace in the cacophony of car horns.
 The FRI has much to offer, yet it lacks a proper sunset vista.
 It was the librarian at FRI who suggested that we visit the Santala Devi Temple for a good sunset view.

-Santala Devi temple is located near Jhariwala village, a 10 kilometre (30 minute) drive from the FRI ( view route ).
+Santala Devi temple is located near Jhariwala village, a 10 kilometer (30 minutes) drive from the FRI (view route).
 The easiest way to approach the temple is by your own vehicle.
-Public transport means catching a bus till Birpur and a short 4-kilometre jeep ride till Jhariwala.
+Public transport means catching a bus till Birpur and a short 4-kilometer jeep ride till Jhariwala.

 There is no avoiding the Pandava storyline temples in Uttarakhand.
 Yet, the legend of Santala Devi Temple celebrates non-violence and its history has nothing to do with the omnipresent Pandavas.

-The trail from Jhariwala is an easy 1.3-kilometre walk over wide concrete steps and packed mud.
+The trail from Jhariwala is an easy 1.3-kilometer walk over wide concrete steps and packed mud.
 A couple of smaller temples and a well dot the way.
-The trail is child-friendly with a gentle 200-metre ascent and there are no steep drops or tricky sections along the way.
+The trail is child-friendly with a gentle 200-meter ascent and there are no steep drops or tricky sections along the way.
 We reckon any kid over the age of four should be able to complete this walk.